Last updated on November 15, 2017

 Setting creative filters

-In the Blocked Creative Types subsection, select the types of creatives to block so that ads with particular creative types do not serve to the inventory.
+In the Blocked Creative Types subsection, select the types of creatives to block so that ads with particular creative types do not serve to your inventory.

-In the Blocked Content Attributes subsection, select the ad content attributes to block so that ads featuring creatives that contain those attributes do not serve to the inventory.
+In the Blocked Content Attributes subsection, select the ad content attributes to block so that ads featuring creatives that contain those attributes do not serve to your inventory.

-In the Blocked Ad Languages subsection, select the specific languages to block so that ads in those languages do not serve to the inventory.
+In the Blocked Ad Languages subsection, select the specific languages to block so that ads in those languages do not serve to your inventory.

 If you are not applying demand filters, click Save.
 Your changes are updated in the list of accounts and sites on the Ad Filters tab.